neurowelt/science-bot/README.md

 If you are an Apple M1 user, you will find some useful information [here](#Installing-on-MacOS-with-M1).

 **NOTE**<br>
-Installation is currently limited to my own experiences, therefore Windows or pre-M1 architectures are not covered in the installation script.
+Installation is currently limited to my own experiences, therefore:
+1. Windows is not covered in the installation script
+2. For ease in Mac users, installation by default creates an Intel-based environment (installs for x86 architecture)

 Hope it's not a trouble!

 ### Datasets